cheesedosa/goaudio/README.md

 *Highly experimental at the moment*

-Check /examples for an example that somewhat works.
+Check /examples for examples that somewhat work.